 By Rick Steves

-Belgium falls through the cracks.
-Nestled between Germany, France and Britain, famous for waffles, sprouts and endives, its no wonder many travelers don't even consider a stop here.
+Nestled between the powerhouses of Germany, France and Britain, and with little in the way of blockbuster sights, its no wonder many travelers don't even consider a stop in Belgium.
 But as many who visit remark, Belgium is one of Europe's best kept secrets.
-There are tourists, but not as many as the country's charms merit.
-The country is split between the French-speaking Walloons in the south and the Dutch-speaking Flemish people (60 percent of the population) in the north.
-The capital city, Brussels, while mostly French-speaking, is officially bi-lingual.
-There is a small minority of German-speaking people and, because of Belgium's international importance, over 20 percent of its residents are foreigners.
+There are tourists here, but not as many as the country's charms merit.